 To ensure there is suitable supervision, there needs to be at least one guest 18 years or older in each room.
 However, to accommodate families cruising together, children may occupy a separate room to their parent/legal guardian, including an inter-connecting room, providing one child is 16 years or over.

 Subject to applicable laws, for cruises departing from an Australian port between 1 November and 7 January, any guest under 19 years of age on the day they board the cruise, must travel in the same room as a responsible adult 19 years or older.
 In addition, from 8 January to 31 January, there is a limit on the number of guests under 19 years of age who can travel unaccompanied.
 Once the limit is reached, a responsible adult 19 years or older must travel in the same room.
 We can advise you at the time of booking whether the limit applies to your booking.
 P&O Cruises can waive the responsible adult requirement at our discretion.
-The responsible adult is accountable for guests under 19 years of age in their room for the duration of the cruise, and the ‘Rights of the Captain’ will be applied to anyone who displays disruptive behaviour.
+The responsible adult is accountable for guests under 19 years of age in their room for the duration of the cruise, and the ‘Rights of the Captain’ under clause 28 will be applied to anyone who displays disruptive behaviour.

 For the safety and enjoyment of all onboard, there are limits on the number of children and teenagers that can be carried within different age groups.
 The age of the guest on the day they board the cruise, is the age we use for the entire holiday.
 We can advise you at the time of booking whether we are able to accept bookings for children and teenagers on the cruise you have chosen.

-Parents/Legal guardians are responsible for children and teenagers at all times, including when in the Kids Clubs.
-If a child or teenager displays dangerous or disruptive behaviour, the ‘Rights of the Captain’ will be applied to both parent/legal guardian and child/teenager.
+Parents/Legal guardians are responsible for children and teenagers at all times, including when participating in Kids Clubs activities.
+If a child or teenager displays dangerous or disruptive behaviour, the ‘Rights of the Captain’ under clause 28 will be applied to both parent/legal guardian and child/teenager.